-Treasurer: David Goffman, PharmD, BCPS is the Manager of Pharmacy Operations, Bridgeport Hospital.
-He currently serves as CSHP's Treasurer and is a Connecticut Delegate to the ASHP House of Delegates.
+President-elect: David Goffman, PharmD, BCPS is the Manager of Pharmacy Operations, Bridgeport Hospital.
+He has served as CSHP's Treasurer and as a Connecticut Delegate to the ASHP House of Delegates.
 Prior to these roles, he served as the CSHP Awards and Nominations Committee Chair in 2016 and as a member of the CSHP Residency Networking Task Force in 2015-2016.

 As the Manager of Pharmacy Operations at Bridgeport Hospital, Dr. Goffman’s responsibilities include oversight of daily inpatient pharmacy technical operations and assuring that drug distribution activities occur in a safe, accurate, and timely manner.
 Some of his contributions to the advancement of pharmacy practice in Yale New Haven Health (YNHH) System include the development of the first hospital based ASHP accredited pharmacy technician training program in New England, chairing the YNHH System Pharmacy Operations Committee, and the design and implementation of a health system controlled substance regulatory compliance audit.
 Prior to accepting his current role, Dr. Goffman was a Supervisor of Pharmacy Operations at Yale New Haven Hospital, where he worked for two years.

-Senior Board Member: Colleen Teevan, PharmD, BCPS, BCCCP is the Critical Care pharmacist and the PGY1 Residency Program Director at The Hospital of Central Connecticut.
+Treasurer: Colleen Teevan, PharmD, BCPS, BCCCP is the System Manager – Pharmacy Clinical Integration for Hartford Healthcare.
 She received her PharmD from the UConn School of Pharmacy in 2010.
 She completed her PGY1 Residency at Saint Joseph Regional Medical Center in Mishawaka, IN and went on to complete a PGY2 Residency in Critical Care at Midwestern University in Chicago.
 Dr. Teevan then returned to Connecticut where she was the first pharmacist in The Hospital of Central Connecticut emergency department and had oversight over the medication history technician program.
+She went on to become the ICU Pharmacist at HOCC and started the PGY1 Residency there in 2018.
+Just prior to the start of the COVID-19 pandemic, she took on the role of Clinical Manager for the Hartford Healthcare system.
+She currently serves on the ASHP SICP Education SAG and is an active member of SCCM.
 Dr. Teevan is Board Certified in Pharmacotherapy and Critical Care.
-In addition to clinical practice, she enjoys teaching future pharmacists.
-She served as CSHP's Junior Director in 2019, coordinating CE programs, and is looking forward to serving as CSHP's Senior Director.
+In addition to clinical practice, she enjoys teaching and mentoring future pharmacists.
+She served as CSHP's Senior Director in 2020, coordinating virtual Residency and Catch the Wave conferences, and is looking forward to serving as CSHP's Treasurer.

-Junior Board Member: Abigail Zeiner, PharmD, is a pharmacist in the Hospital of Central Connecticut's Emergency Department.
+Senior Director: Abigail Zeiner, PharmD, is a clinical pharmacist in the Hospital of Central Connecticut's Emergency Department.
 She is 2017 graduate of the University of Connecticut School of Pharmacy.
 Following graduation, Dr. Zeiner completed a PGY1 Pharmacy Residency at Hartford Hospital and PGY2 Emergency Medicine Pharmacy Residency at The Brooklyn Hospital Center/Long Island University.
-During her PGY1 Residency, she was involved in the CSHP Residency Task force and assisted with coordination of the mock interview event.
+She received her board certification in pharmacotherapy in 2019.

 Since 1948, the Connecticut Society of Health-System Pharmacists has represented the professional interests and provided professional development for CT pharmacists, educators and pharmacists in training.